• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-collage of ingredients for crockpot chicken tacos
+ingredients for crock pot chicken tacos with text labels

 Ingredient notes